Hint mode is switched on Switch off

 2. Political Risk.
 Political instability in a foreign country can impact business operations and deals.

-3. Payment Risks Due to Government Measures.
+3. Government Policies and Regulatory Differences.
 Governments might introduce measures that make it difficult to receive payments from customers in foreign countries.
+Dealing with divergences in regulations between various countries can pose challenges.

 Complexity and Tax Consequences